 This will keep your DBS certificate up to date and allows organisations (with your permission) to check a certificate online in the future.
 This is optional.

-This will usually be on your first day.
-The DBS will send your DBS certificate to the address you listed as your current address.
+4. The DBS will send your DBS certificate to the address you listed as your current address.

 Lived overseas in the last 5 years?